highcharts/highcharts/readme.md

 ```

 ## Load Highcharts as a ES6/UMD module
-Since Highcharts supports UMD (AMD, CommonJS) and ES6 (ESM - ECMAScript modules), it can be also loaded as a module with the use of transpilers.
+Since Highcharts supports ES6 (ESM - ECMAScript modules) and UMD (AMD, CommonJS), it can be also loaded as a module with the use of transpilers.
 Two common transpilers are [Babel](https://babeljs.io/) and [TypeScript](https://www.typescriptlang.org/).
 *The following examples presumes you are using npm to install Highcharts, see [Download and install Highcharts](#download-and-install-highcharts) for more details.*
 ### Babel + UMD (AMD, CommonJS)
 ```js